India–South Africa relations: Economic ties

 Bilateral trade grew exponentially from US$3 million in 1992–1993 to $4 billion in 2005–2006, and the two governments have targeted increasing bilateral trade to $12 billion by 2010.
 Gold bullion constitute one-third of India's imports from South Africa, while India polishes and processes diamonds from South African mines.
 South Africa has promoted signing a free trade agreement with India and the Southern Africa Customs Union (SACU), which includes Botswana, Lesotho, Namibia and Eswatini along with South Africa.

 Bharti Airtel was scheduled to acquire MTN to make one of the world's largest telecommunications companies, and also touted as step in South-South cooperation.
 The deal was, however, rejected by the South African government of Jacob Zuma on the grounds that MTN would not be as South African anymore amid concerns of dual-listing on the Indian and South African stock exchanges.

+Cultural relations

+Sports

+Cricket is a major sport played in both countries, with the two often competing at the international level.
+The Indian game kho kho is also played to some extent in South Africa, having been brought over by the Indian diaspora.

 Military ties

 India and South Africa have also developed military cooperation, trading arms and joint exercises like IBSAMAR, started in 2008 between India, Brazil, and South Africa and programs to train forces.

 Some analysts have argued that while there are some strategic commonalities between India and South Africa, this has not always translated into common perspectives.